A DEM-MBD Coupled Model of Off-Road Vehicle Driving on Soil

 - 12/11/2018 - 12/05/2019

-Easy, highly efficient, highly accurate.
+Easy to use, highly efficient, highly accurate.
 These three words describe EDEM exactly.